AgentCoop/AgentCoop.github.io/_posts/2018-02-22-ssl-certificate-nginx-docker.markdown

 The trick is we don't run the Nginx process in foreground.
 Since we have to re-new our certificate in some time, the Nginx process will be stopped by the cerbot utility - running by the cron scheduler once a day - as soon as our certificate is about for renewal.

-And if you stop a container's foreground process the container will be terminated by itself.
+And if you stop a container's foreground process the container will terminate its execution.
 To avoid that, we are using tail command as a workaround for our foreground process.

 Example of Nginx configuration for our Web site: